Enumeration

 PropertyHandler

-You can as well create a property handler to manually handle the enumerations transformation by implementing the IPropertyHandler.
+A property handler can be created to manually control enumeration transformation by implementing IPropertyHandler.

 public class PersonGenderPropertyHandler : IPropertyHandler<string, Gender?>